joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/08/us/sacramento-polaroids-sex-crimes-sentencing.html

 **Alito Spoke With Trump Shortly Before Supreme Court Filing**\
-`The justice said that the call was a routine job reference for one of his former clerks and that the request to stay the president-elect’s sentencing did not come up.`\
+`The justice said that the call was a job reference for one of his former clerks and that the request to stay the president-elect’s sentencing did not come up.`\
 https://nytimes.com/2025/01/08/us/justice-alito-trump.html

 **San Francisco Gets a New Mayor and an Emergency Plan for the Fentanyl Scourge**\